You are currently viewing How To Bootstrap A Digital Marketing Agency: Four Lessons

 The reality is that lots of companies fail.
 The majority of the time, whether you win or lose, it’s not about your abilities.
 It’s all about how long you’ll be able to survive with just a little cash that’s bootstrapped until you can build the necessary momentum.

 I’m confident because I went through this situation.
-In order to help you conquer this obstacle, I’ve put together four lessons that I learned from my own experience of bootstrapping my agency.
+To help you conquer this obstacle, I’ve put together four lessons that I learned from my own experience of bootstrapping my agency.

 Lesson 1: Finding the Right Client